vividness/lexeme/README.md

 lexeme
 ======
-A simple programming and human language lexical analyzer written in Ruby.
+A simple lexical analyzer for programming and human languages.

 Install
 -------